threefoldfoundation/info_cloud/src/marketplace/mattermost.md

 # Mattermost
-Mattermost is a flexible, open source messaging platform that enables secure team collaboration
+Mattermost is a flexible, open source messaging platform that enables secure team collaboration.

 # Steps to deploy solution

 #### Add the solution name.
-Keep in mind it will also be the subdomain.
+KNote that this will also be the subdomain.
 Choosing the name of the solution to be deployed.
-This allows the user to view the solution's reservation info in the dashboard deployed solutions
+This allows the user to view the solution's reservation info in the dashboard deployed solutions.
 ![](img/mattermost_1.png)

 #### Select disk size for your database